Images of 9/11: A Visual Remembrance

 People in front of New York’s St. Patrick’s Cathedral react with horror as they look down Fifth Ave towards the World Trade Center towers.
 (AP Photo/Marty Lederhandler)

-A man jumps from the north tower.
+A man jumps from the North Tower.
 (AP Photo/Richard Drew)

-A person falls headfirst from the north tower.
-This image inspired a documentary.
+A person falls headfirst from the North Tower.
+The controversy surrounding the publication of this image and the subsequent quest to identify the man depicted in it inspired a 2006 documentary called “9/11: The Falling Man.”
+You can watch it here.
 (AP Photo/Richard Drew)

 A woman cries watching the World Trade Center go up in flames.
-(Photo by Spencer Platt/Getty Images)
+(Spencer Platt/Getty Images)

 At 9:37am, the Islamic hijackers on American Airlines Flight 77 crashed it into the Pentagon.
-In this photo, a helicopter flies over the Pentagon the crash site.
+In this photo, a helicopter flies over the Pentagon crash site.
 (AP Photo/Heesoon Yim)

 A helicopter flies over the burning Pentagon.
 The Washington Monument can be seen at right, through the smoke.
 The White House roof is visible in the trees of Washington at left.
 (AP Photo/Tom Horan)